Emmotes/ic_spoilers/docs/melf.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: Melf's Abundant Allies** (Guess)
 > Melf counts the most populous species among other Champions in the formation.
-Melf's Custom Support Spell is increased by 100% for each Champion of that species in the formation.
+Melf's Custom Support Spell is increased by 400% for each Champion of that species in the formation, stacking multiplicatively.
 If tied, all tied species count.

 <span style="font-size:1.2em;">ⓘ</span> *Note: This ability is prestack.*
 <details><summary><em>Raw Data</em></summary>